 Because the MRI contains strong magnets, metal objects are not allowed into the room with the MRI scanner:

 An MRA exam causes no pain.
-If you have difficulty lying still or are very nervous, you may be given a medicine to relax you.
-Too much movement can blur images and cause errors.
+If you have problems lying still or are very nervous, you may be given a medicine (sedative) to relax you.
+Moving too much can blur images and cause errors.

 An intercom in the room allows you to speak to someone at any time.
 Some scanners have televisions and special headphones that you can use to help the time pass.